Talk with us:

 As a result, City National is rated four stars (on a scale of zero to five, with five stars being the strongest) by BauerFinancial, an independent bank-scoring service (www.bauerfinancial.com).

-Today, City National is better positioned than ever to meet the financial needs and objectives of its clients and to fulfill its value proposition as a premier private and business bank®.
+Today, City National is better positioned than ever to meet the financial needs and objectives of its clients and to fulfill its value proposition as a premier private and business bankSM.

 One key measure of a bank's financial strength is its capital ratios.
 A strong capital position can enable a bank to withstand the kinds of economic challenges we continue to see today.

-At December 31, 2014, City National Corporation had $3.0 billion in total equity and capital ratios that easily exceeded regulatory standards.
+At March 31, 2015, City National Corporation had $3.0 billion in total equity and capital ratios that easily exceeded regulatory standards.
+Under Basel III capital rules, which became effective for the company on January 1, 2015, City National's common equity Tier 1 ratio was 8.7% at March 31, 2015.

 The company's ratio of Tier 1 common shareholders' equity to risk-based assets was 8.6% at December 31, 2014.